Embrace-clarity/organisation/processes/FULLCIRCLE_FEEDBACK.md

 ### Integrate valid objections
 **The proposer must integrate any valid objections.
 If they cannot, the proposal will be blocked.**

-Example: "If we drop Slack for Twist all of our bots will stop working and Community Voice team won't be able to do debug issues and help members"
+Example: "If we drop Github for Twist all of our bots will stop working and Community Voice team won't be able to do debug issues and help members"

 A valid objection can’t be ignored – it must be resolved and integrated.
 This means that communication will be critical.
 The proposer and the objector will try to overcome the objection and find a solution.
 If they can achieve this and agree that the objection has been overcome, then the proposal will pass.
 If they cannot come to an agreement as to a solution, the proposal won’t be allowed to pass.